react-boilerplate/react-boilerplate/README.md

 But wait... there's more!

   - **Built-in unit testing** Automatically guarantee code quality and non-breaking changes.
   - **Native web app** Your app's new home?
-The homescreen of your users phone.
+The homescreen of your users' phones.
   - **The fastest fonts** Say goodbye to vacant text.
+  - **Reduced boilerplate** Say hello to Rails-style scaffolding!
+Automate the creation of components, containers, routes and sagas - and their tests - right from the CLI :)

 ## Documentation